Red Dwarf: Concept and commission

-Casting

-Alan Rickman and Alfred Molina auditioned for roles in the series, with Molina being cast as Rimmer.
-However, after Molina had difficulties with the concept of the series, and of his role in particular, the role was recast and filled by Chris Barrie, a professional voice actor and impressionist who had previously worked with both the writers on Spitting Image and with the producers on Happy Families and Jasper Carrott productions.
-Craig Charles, a Liverpudlian "punk poet", was given the role of Dave Lister.
-He was approached by the production team for his opinion about the "Cat" character, as they were concerned it may be considered by people as racist.
-Charles described "Cat" as "pretty cool" and after reading the script he decided he wanted to audition for the part of Dave Lister.
-Laconic stand-up comedian Norman Lovett, who had originally tried out for the role of Rimmer, was kept in the show as Holly, the senile computer of the titular ship.
-A professional dancer and singer, Danny John-Jules, arriving half an hour late for his appointment, stood out as the Cat immediately.
-This was partly due to his "cool" exterior, dedicated research (reading Desmond Morris's book Catwatching), and his showing up in character, wearing his father's 1950s-style zoot suit.

 Writing, producing and directing

-Grant and Naylor wrote the first six series together (using the pseudonym Grant Naylor on the first two novels and later as the name of their production company, although never on the episodes themselves).
+Grant and Naylor wrote the first six series together.
 Grant left in 1995, to pursue other projects, leaving Naylor to write series VII and VIII with a group of new writers, including Paul Alexander and actor Robert Llewellyn (who portrayed the character Kryten).

 For the most part, Ed Bye produced and directed the series.
-He left before Series V due to a scheduling clash (he ended up directing a show starring his wife, Ruby Wax) so Juliet May took over as director.
-May parted ways with the show halfway through the series for personal and professional reasons and Grant and Naylor took over direction of the series, in addition to writing and producing.
+He left before Series V due to a scheduling clash so Juliet May took over as director.
+May parted ways with the show halfway through the series and Grant and Naylor took over direction of the series, in addition to writing and producing.
 Series VI was directed by Andy De Emmony, and Ed Bye returned to direct series VII and VIII.
 Series I, II and III were made by Paul Jackson Productions, with subsequent series produced by the writers' own company Grant Naylor Productions for BBC North.
 All eight series were broadcast on BBC Two.
-At the beginning of series IV, production moved from BBC North's New Broadcasting House in Manchester to Shepperton.
+For series IV, production moved from BBC North's New Broadcasting House in Manchester to Shepperton.